 So are there any rules to matching fish with wine?
 God no!
 However, there are most definitely sensible guidelines that can enhance your enjoyment.
-The best guideline to follow is to match the intensity of flavors in the food with the weight and personality of the wine.
-This assumes that we want to taste both the wine and the food and that we don’t want one to overpower the other.
-Serving fine white Burgundy with Lamb Madras never works, believe us we have tried.
-It is usually a good bet to match delicate flavors with delicate wines and strong wines with food that has plenty of personality – there is nothing like Syrah and Beef Casserole for gastronomic heaven.
+The best guideline to follow is to match the intensity of flavors in the food with the wine’s weight and personality.
+This assumes that we want to taste both the wine and the food and don’t want one to overpower the other.
+Serving fine white Burgundy with Lamb Madras never works; believe us, we have tried.
+It is usually a good bet to match delicate flavors with delicate wines and strong wines with food that has plenty of personality.
+There is nothing like Syrah and Beef Casserole for gastronomic heaven.

-Fish, with its usually soft and delicate flavors, provides the perfect foil to a variety of white, and yes, red wines!
+With its usually soft and delicate flavors, Fish provides the perfect foil to a variety of white, and yes, red wines!
 Matching fish with wine is a joy, not least because of the adaptability and ease with which you can match your Sea Bass Fillet to a range of wines.
-In general terms, we find that light/medium bodied unoaked white wines with a lively acidity are the best companions for a variety of fish dishes.
+In general terms, we find that light/medium bodied unoaked white wines with a lively acidity are the best companions for various fish dishes.
 Chablis, Riesling, and Spanish Albarino are 3 great examples.
 These wines have pure, direct flavors and a vivid acidity that can be eased and complimented by the salt in fish.
 Pinot Noir works extremely well with Salmon and Red Mullet, whilst try meaty fish like Monkfish with oaked creamy Chardonnay from California or Australia.

 Ultimately though, when pairing wines with fish, you don’t need to drill down to the level of the fine nuances to make an informed choice.
 All you need are a few simple pairing rules.
 Below are a few of our recommendations, but please feel free to experiment.